roboconf/roboconf.github.io/en/user-guide/installing-the-messaging-server.md

 It is recommended to install a version 3.x.
 These versions come with a [management plug-in](https://www.rabbitmq.com/management.html) which may be very useful.

+> The messaging server should be accessible through a public IP.
+> The most simple solution is generally to put it in a public cloud infrastructure.